callbacked/callbacked/README.md

 ---

 ## 💼 Want to Hire Me?
 Let's Talk!
-I'm open to just about any opportunity -- feel free to reach out!
+I'm open to just about any job opportunity ever since I graduated college -- feel free to reach out!
 - [LinkedIn](https://www.linkedin.com/in/alex-vasquez-a20a55212/)

 ---